rabbitmq/workloads/resiliency/README.md

-## Resilient Java applications upon AMQP failures
+## Resilient Applications in Java: Handle Connection Failures and More

 The goal of this workload is to provide guidance to developers on how to write Java applications -that uses [RabbitMQ Java AMQP](https://www.rabbitmq.com/java-client.html) or [Spring AMQP](https://docs.spring.io/spring-amqp/reference/html/)- which are resilient to failures.